Securing Secure Aggregation: Mitigating Multi-Round Privacy Leakage in Federated Learning: System Model

 \subsection{Baseline Schemes}

-In this subsection, we introduce three baseline schemes for multi-round secure aggregation. \\ \textbf{Random Selection.} In this scheme, at each round, the server selects $K$ users at random from the set of available users.
-If less than $K$ users are available, the server skips this round. \\ \textbf{Random Weighted Selection.} This scheme is a modified version of random selection to reduce the average aggregation fairness gap when the dropout probabilities of the users are not equal.
-In this scheme, the server selects $K$ users at random from the available users with the minimum frequency of participation in previous rounds.
-If less than $K$ users are available, the server skips this round.\\ \textbf{User Partitioning (Grouping).} In this scheme, the users are partitioned into $G=N/K$ equal-sized groups denoted as $\mathcal G_1, \mathcal G_2, \cdots, \mathcal G_G$.
-At each round, the server selects one of the groups provided that none of the users in this group has dropped out.
-If multiple groups are available, in order to reduce the average aggregation fairness gap, the server selects a group including a user with the minimum frequency of participation in previous rounds.
+In this subsection, we introduce three baseline schemes for multi-round secure aggregation. \\ \textbf{Random Selection.} In this scheme, at each round, the server selects $K$ users at random from the set of available users if this is possible. \\ \textbf{Random Weighted Selection.} This scheme is a modified version of random selection to reduce $F$ when the dropout probabilities of the users are not equal.
+Specifically, $K$ users are selected at random from the available users with the minimum frequency of participation in the previous rounds. \\ \textbf{User Partitioning (Grouping).} In this scheme, the users are partitioned into $G=N/K$ equal-sized groups denoted as $\mathcal G_1, \cdots, \mathcal G_G$.
+At each round, the server selects one of the groups if none of the users in this group has dropped out.
+If multiple groups are available, to reduce $F$, the server selects a group including a user with the minimum frequency of participation in previous rounds.
 If no group is available, the server skips this round.